Marketcircle/AXElements/README.markdown

 - Mouse module cleanup and regression testing
 - Test suite deduplication cleanup and better isolation
 - Performance tweaks
+- The OO abstraction leaks in a few places, but I'm not sure that they can all be cleaned up...

 ### Future